Scotland’s First Minister helps forge a #BalanceforBetter at IWD flagship event

 The exciting event hosted by Business Gateway at Edinburgh’s City Chambers was attended by 150 guests and celebrated women in business as well as highlighting the significant contribution that women make to the economy.

-Scottish Government’s first ever Gender Pay Gap Action Plan
+Scottish Government’s Gender Pay Gap Action Plan

 Major news from Business Gateway Edinburgh’s Women in Business event is that Scotland’s First Minister Nicola Sturgeon marked International Women’s Day by launching the Scottish Government’s first ever Gender Pay Gap Action Plan.
 The First Minister gave an insightful speech about tackling equalities to an audience of around 150 women, including entrepreneurs and representatives from the private, public and third sector.